 There are no limits to the many wonderful things that a Catholic could have in their home.
-This list is simply seven suggestions of things that Catholics should have in their homes, with a brief explanation or reflection.
+This list is simply six suggestions of things that Catholic homes should try to have on hand.
 Enjoy!

 The symbol of the Christian Faith has been the cross, since the earliest times.
 The Cross of Jesus Christ is the instrumental cause of our salvation.
 On the Cross, our Lord and Savior Jesus Christ gave His own Body and Blood as a ransom for many.
 The earliest followers of the Way would trace the cross over their whole body.
 This we still do as the Sign of the Cross prayer in which we invoke the Blessed Trinity: Father, Son, and Holy Spirit.